Last updated on July 28th, 2023

 Here is the complete statement from Amazon Seller Central forums:

-Several sellers complained that they couldn't meet this requirement since some don't have direct communication with their shipping company.
-Worse, the courier doesn't update them at all about the status of their shipments.
+Several sellers complained that they couldn't meet this requirement since some don't communicate directly with their shipping company.
+Worse, the courier doesn't update them about their shipments' status.

-One argued that it is illogical that sellers should be responsible for this since they don't have control over what a shipping company does and doesn't do.
-Another seller suggested penalizing carriers instead of them.
+One argued that it is illogical that sellers should be responsible for this since they don't have control over the entire shipping process, something a designated shipping company does.
+Another Amazon seller suggested penalizing carriers instead of them.

-Also, earlier this year, sellers have had to cope with other recent changes in Amazon's policies connected with the coronavirus outbreak, like the suspension of inbound shipment to their fulfillment centers for non-essential products in March.
-And, in July, the quantity limit rule they imposed on all categories to make more room inside their FBA warehouses for the holiday rush orders.
-No wonder sellers were complaining already.
+Also, earlier in 2020, sellers had to cope with other recent changes in Amazon's policies connected with the coronavirus outbreak, like the suspension of inbound shipment to the Amazon fulfillment center for non-essential products in March 2020.

-Amazon requires you to send an appeal letter to reinstate your suspended seller account.
-You need to compose an Amazon suspension Plan of Action (POA) that has three sections:
+If you experience something similar, you must send an Amazon appeal letter to reinstate your suspended Amazon seller central account.
+You need to compose an Amazon POA that has three sections:

 Should you act right away the moment you receive the dreaded suspension notification?
-We suggest not to act in haste but to take a moment to pause and reflect in order to analyze the issue.
+We suggest not acting in haste but taking a moment to pause and reflect to analyze the issue.
 Also, Amazon will give you 14-17 days to send an appeal, so don't rush things.

 This is why sometimes it is better to seek an Amazon suspension appeal service offered by a third-party company.
-They will not be driven by emotions and can look at the situation objectively.
-They also have years of experience in deciphering the vague responses of Amazon in their suspension emails.
+Emotions will not drive them; they can look at the situation objectively.
+They also have years of experience deciphering Amazon's vague responses in their suspension emails.

 Here is a sample template of a POA:

-Ensure that your POA is short, concise, and in an easy-to-read format.
+Ensure your POA is short, concise, and in an easy-to-read format.
+Don't be too detailed and too wordy.
 Use bullet points, not numbers.
-Don't be too detailed and too wordy.
-More importantly, never blame your customers and take responsibility for the mistake even if it wasn't your fault, to begin with.
+More importantly, never blame your customers and take responsibility for the mistake, even if it wasn't your fault to begin with.

-But suppose you are keen to opt for Amazon-partnered carriers and think it is beneficial to your business.
-In that case, you might consider including this in your Amazon suspension Plan of Action.
+But if you are keen to opt for Amazon-partnered carriers and think it benefits your business, you might consider including this in your Amazon Suspension Plan of Action.

-However, if you doubt your Amazon suspension Plan of Action (POA) writing skills, don't hesitate to ask for help.
+In that case, writing a solid suspension POA is a must.
+However, don't hesitate to ask for help if you doubt your writing skills.
 Remember that you have a steep chance of getting reinstated, so there is no room for mistakes.
-There are a couple of Amazon appeal services you can use that can help you get back your account.
+You can use an Amazon appeal service to help you get back your Amazon seller account.

-Are you having a hard time writing an Amazon suspension plan of action?
-Seller Interactive has a team of Amazon suspension experts willing to help you get reinstated in no time.
-Please email us at [email protected] or [email protected] today.
+Do you have a hard time writing an Amazon suspension plan of action?
+Seller Interactive has a team of Amazon suspension experts willing to help you get your Amazon account reinstated in no time.